Orrong Connect

 Deliberative panel sessions have concluded

-The final session of the Deliberative Panel for Orrong Road was held on March 29, with panellists delivering their final report to Main Roads.
+The final session of the deliberative panel for Orrong Road was held on March 29, with panellists delivering their final report to Main Roads.

 This, and the previous three all-day sessions were independently facilitated, with the community panel members exploring and evaluating possible solutions for the Orrong Road corridor.